 · A physician may ask people with chronic lung conditions, such as COPD, to practice breathing exercises such as pursed-lip breathing and breathing muscle strengthening exercises.

-· For people experiencing shortness of breath due lack of oxygen within themselves, supplemental oxygen will be recommended for people with severe case of dyspnea.
+· For people experiencing shortness of breath due lack of oxygen within themselves, supplemental oxygen will be recommended for people with a severe case of dyspnea.
 Doctors may also prescribe taking corticosteroids, anti-coagulant and diuretics.

 If a serious underlying medication condition is causing shortness of breath, then the physician may recommend treatment accordingly.